deutschebank/fluxnova-docs-manual/content/update/minor/722-to-723/_index.md

 ---

-This document guides you through the update from Camunda `7.22.x` to `7.23.0` and covers the following use cases:
+This document guides you through the update from Flowave `7.22.x` to `7.23.0` and covers the following use cases:

 1. For developers: [Set Variables Async API](#set-variables-async-api)
 1. For administrators and developers: [Bootstrap NES and AngularJS NES by HeroDevs, Inc.](#bootstrap-nes-and-angularjs-nes-by-herodevs-inc)
 1. For administrators and developers: [GraalVM Upgrade](#graalvm-upgrade)

-This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Camunda 7.23.
+This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Flowave.23.

 # Set Variables Async API